Harshitha199928/M2-Embsys/Project/1_Requirements/Readme.md

-# 1 About the Smart Parking System
+# 1 About the  Smart Airquality Monitoring System
 # 1.1 Abstract
-- This system help in organizing the parking lot and helps the driver to reach their parking spots easily as they known which space is vacant.
-The parking space can be detected using an Infrared sensor that connects to the ESP12-E module that was programmed through Arduino IDE.
-Users can access parking space information using a smart phone via an application.
-The system can work with the purpose of the research appropriately.
+- Smart  monitoring is the project which will be helpful in preventing water from wasting due to overflow and water shortage in the tank.
+This will help in industries where everything is automated and where water is used as a main element for production and manufacturing.
 # 1.2 Identifying features
 -	Identification of free parking spots and providing that information to users on the road.
--	By sensors improved enforcement methods to ensure there are no significantly overstaying vehicles.
+-	By sensors improved enforcement methods to ensure there are no significantly overstaying vehi
 -	On-street and off-street parking characteristics were analyzed considering the parking statistics
 -	It gives an aggregate measure of how effectively the parking space is utilized.
 # 1.3 State of art